almondtools/rexlex/README.md

 - Preparation time (dfa construction is hard, but brics is 2 to 40 times faster)
 - Searching time (for simple texts and simple patterns, bric is faster)
 - Text searching heuristics (yet the text search algorithm is selected by default, certainly heuristics could select the best algorithm)

-Rexlex also needs a module refinement:
-- Rexlex and StringSearch should be two modules.